ahungryhipster/ahungryhipster.github.io/_posts/2013-12-29-city-house.md

 ![StoutCityHouse.jpg](/images/StoutCityHouse.jpg)

 Every single time, Andrew takes care of the dessert John & I order.
-We hate/love that he does it but it has begun the war of never ending gifts.
-He buys us dessert, we buy him bourbon.
-He's is a wonderful person and is the main reason why we love going to City House.
+We hate/love that he does it but it has begun the war of never ending gifts: he buys us dessert, we buy him bourbon.
+He is a wonderful person and as we continuously get to know the members of the staff, our love for City House (and their dessert) grows.

 ##WHAT TO GET
 1. A drink from Alisa